hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_logical_network.html.markdown

 * `custom_location_id` - (Required) The ID of Custom Location where the Azure Stack HCI Logical Network should exist.
 Changing this forces a new resource to be created.

-* `vm_switch_name` - (Required) The name of the network switch used to associate with the Azure Stack HCI Logical Network.
+* `virtual_switch_name` - (Required) The name of the virtual switch on the cluster used to associate with the Azure Stack HCI Logical Network.
 Possible switch name can be retrieved following the [Azure documents](https://learn.microsoft.com/azure-stack/hci/manage/create-logical-networks?tabs=azurecli#prerequisites).
 Changing this forces a new resource to be created.

 * `subnet` - (Required) A `subnet` block as defined below.
 Changing this forces a new resource to be created.